Social

 VOC/VOB management

-As part of the quest to transform from a “product out” to a “market in” business model, the Group has sought to better utilize the Voice of Customers (VOC) and Voice of Business Partners (VOB) and incorporate this management system into the drive to increase customer value.
-The Group manages the VOC/VOB of each market to suit local conditions and provide the optimal products, services and solutions to its customers.
+As part of the quest to transform from a “product out” to a “market in” business model, Bridgestone has sought to better utilize the Voice of Customers (VOC) and Voice of Business Partners (VOB), as well as incorporate this management system into the drive to increase customer value.
+Bridgestone manages the VOC/VOB of each market to suit local conditions and provide the optimal products, services and solutions to its customers.

-In Japan, the customer summary system collects VOC from the Customer Communication Center and other relevant departments and shares that information to help improve the quality of Bridgestone products and services.
+In Japan, the customer summary system collects VOC from the Customer Communication Center and other relevant departments and shares that information to help improve the quality of Bridgestone products, services and solutions.

-Bridgestone Americas (BSAM) and Bridgestone Europe, Middle East, India and Africa (BSEMIA) have used commercial market segmentation surveys and Net Promoter Scores (NPS) to help ascertain the degree of consumer satisfaction with tire patterns and devise future product plans.
-Specific customer value indicators (CVI) have also proved to be useful practical indicators.
-In the Asia Pacific region, Bridgestone conducts periodic market research on competing products to aid new product development.
+Bridgestone Americas (BSAM) and Bridgestone Europe, Middle East, and Africa (BSEMEA) have used commercial market segmentation surveys and Net Promoter Scores (NPS) to help ascertain the degree of consumer satisfaction with tire patterns and devise future product plans.
+Specific customer value indicators (CVI) have also been useful practical indicators.

-The Group is determined to continue building a solution-driven business model and strengthening VOC/VOB management, with the firm belief that these activities will help improve product, service and solution quality and create added value for customers.
+Bridgestone will continue building a solutions-driven business model and strengthening VOC/VOB management, with the firm belief that these activities will help improve the quality of products, services and solutions and create added value for customers.

 Product / service monitoring